rapid7/godap/README.md

  * <a id="pcap">pcap</a>

   Specifies that the input stream is a packet capture.
 Currently supports streaming in from a file or interface.

+  NOTE: godap MUST be built using `-tags="libpcap"` for pcap filter support.
+If not, the pcap filter will be unavailable.

   | Option  | Description                                                                           | Value               | Default |
   |---------|---------------------------------------------------------------------------------------|---------------------|---------|